jamesarambam/janus/README.md

 }
 ```
-For compiling C++ code run "compile.py" first and then you can run the python code.
+To generate the C++ file CPPfile.cpp, run main.py once, then you can compile it by executing "compile.py".